DarshanN1/minecraftly/README.md

 ##Special Thanks To
   Andrew, Keir, Tux, Michael, Devin, Snivell, Ben (redraskal) and many others who have been helping me over the years to make this happen.

+##To Do
+- [ ] Create world with UUID format for each player with the same UUID
+- [ ] Multiple servers pointing to one folder that serves worlds
+- [ ] Let players mute, kick, ban and trust others in their own world

 #License
  Minecraftly is licensed under the [GNU General Public License version 3 (GNU GPLv3)](LICENSE)